 Starting A Business

-The height of any young person wishing for wealth is to own his own business.
+The height of any young person wishing for wealth is to own his own carpet cleaning business.
 This comes about through careful and studious planning.
 No success is overnight, even tho it may seem that way sometimes.
 I don’t want to sound discouraging, just being reasonable.

 I will say this tho, the easiest businesses to start are service-based businesses.
 These require minimal equipment and since you don’t need a location you’ll be good to go from the start.
 Think about some talent or skill you have learned in the past that you could use towards a new business.
-Lawn-mowing, carpet cleaning small carpentry work porch and deck building and any other manual skill you can think of.
+Lawn-mowing, carpet cleaner small carpentry work porch and deck building and any other manual skill you can think of.

 Check your local and state laws for any restrictions that you may have placed or licenses you need to require.
 Once you get past your niche that you want to go into your good to go.